CloudLabsAI-Azure/Azure-Well-Architected-Framework/05-Exercise-5-Security.md

 **Task 2: Infra protection**

-In this task you will learn how to control access to the Azure resources that you deploy. you will also create a diagnostic setting to send the Activity log to Azure **Storage account** for cheaper, long-term archiving to get an insight into subscription-level events.
+In this task you will learn how to control access to the Azure resources that you deploy. you will also create a diagnostic setting to send the Activity log to Azure **Storage account** for cheaper, long-term archiving to get an insight into subscription-level events and to audit all the changes to the infrastructure.

 **Role Assignment to Resources**